PoonLab/courses/PATH9577Q/Assignments/takehome4.md

 # Take-home assignment 4
 Write a script to retrieve the entry at a specific row and column index of a CSV file.

 1. First, we need to write a function that takes an open file as its single argument.
 The file should be assumed to contain a tabular data set in a CSV format.
 The function should return a list of lists.
 Each internal list should correspond to a row in the tabular data set.
-Remember, to insert a list into a list, use the `append` function; for example, `a = [[6,7]]; a.append([1,2,3])` results in `[[6,7], [1,2,3]]` assigned to `a`.
+Remember, to insert a list into the end of a list, use the `append` function; for example, `a = [[6,7]]; a.append([1,2,3])` results in `[[6,7], [1,2,3]]` assigned to `a`.
    ```python
    def csv_to_lists(handle):
        rows = []